& guided meditations in the Metaphor Toolbox

 Foreword by Marion Robb, co-moderator of the international forum ‘Hypnotic Women’

-Quoted from the Foreword: The book itself is both a delight and a resource … demonstrating diversity, intelligence, and creativity in the use of therapeutic metaphor, and providing inspiration and insight for students and seasoned practitioners alike.
+Quoted from the Foreword.
+The book itself is both a delight and a resource … Demonstrating diversity, intelligence, and creativity … and providing inspiration and insight for students and seasoned practitioners alike.

 Chapter One – Telling stories: why they matter and how they heal